emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 [SMSpassword] setconnection em
 ```

-The \[SMSpassword\] can be setup in the Ruptela device center.
+The \[SMSpassword\] can be set up in the Ruptela device center.
-If it is not set then the SMSpassword can be omitted and the command is only
+If it isn't set, you can omit the SMSpassword, and the command is:

 ```
 setconnection em